Muttahida Qaumi Movement – London: Karachi Baldia Town factory

-State Operations against MQM
+State operations against MQM

-Pakka Qila Operation (26, 27 May 1990)
+Pucca Qila Operation (26–27 May 1990)

-Operation was launched by Sindh Police to target MQM workers in Pakka Qilla Hyderabad.
-Over 250 besieged innocent men, women, children was massacred during the operation which carried on for 275 hours before Pakistan army men eventually moved in.
+The Pakka Qila Operation was launched by Sindh Police to target MQM workers in Pakka Qilla Hyderabad.
+Anywhere from 70–250 besieged people were killed during the operation, which carried on for 275 hours before Pakistan army troops were ordered to move in in order to stop the violence.

-Operation Clean-up (1992 - 1994)
+Operation Clean-up (1992–1994)

-Operation clean-up was started by late general Asif Nawaz after Jinnahpur conspiracy and major kaleem torture case.
+Operation Clean-up was started by late General Asif Nawaz after Jinnahpur conspiracy and Major Kaleem torture case.
+It was the single largest operation done against MQM and the years when it occurred are widely regarded as Karachi's bloodiest.

-Operation (1994-1996)
+1994–1996 Operation

-During tenure of Benazir Bhutto, interior minister General Naseerullah Babar conducted second operation against MQM between 1994 and 1996.
+During the tenure of Benazir Bhutto, interior minister General Naseerullah Babar conducted a second operation against MQM between 1994 and 1996.

-Due to serious doubts over credibility of operation due to fake encounters, extra judicial killings and rise of killings in Karachi, Benazir Bhutto's government was dismissed by the then President of Pakistan, Farooq Ahmed Laghari.
+Due to serious doubts over credibility of operation due to fake encounters, extrajudicial killings and rise of killings in Karachi, Benazir Bhutto's government was dismissed by the then President of Pakistan, Farooq Ahmed Laghari primarily charging the issue of Murtaza Bhutto and the killings of MQM workers.